 Habito is an actual mortgage broker, which means they will facilitate in finding you a suitable mortgage with a lender and assist you with all the paperwork – and everything else – until the bitter end.

-- Habito is an Online Mortgage Broker – the entire process is managed efficiently by user-friendly online forms, email exchanges with an assigned “mortgage expert” and regular status updates.
-If you require further human assistance, you will always have access to support by live chat or telephone.
+- Habito is an Online Mortgage Broker – the entire process is managed efficiently by user-friendly online forms and continuous support from an assigned “mortgage expert” via email or virtual chat boxes (which ever you prefer).

 - Habito’s mortgage service is completely free for you to use.
 They won’t charge you brokerage fees because they earn their commission from the lenders they work with.